 The longer that anorexia goes untreated for, the more likely that an individual will suffer from several different consequences of their behaviors, such as the following:

 Again, living with anorexia is no way to live at all.
-Participating in anorexia treatment in Los Angeles can help those who are struggling with this dangerous disorder get the help they need to live a physically and mentally happy life.
+Participating in anorexia treatment can help those who are struggling with this dangerous disorder get the help they need to live a physically and mentally happy life.

 According to the National Association of Anorexia Nervosa and Associated Disorders (ANAD), one person dies every 62 minutes from anorexia.
 This disorder has the highest mortality rate out of any other mental illness, and 1 in 5 anorexia deaths are by suicide.

-In order to treat the symptoms of anorexia and prevent death, individuals who are grappling with this disorder can obtain anorexia treatment in Los Angeles.
+In order to treat the symptoms of anorexia and prevent death, individuals who are grappling with this disorder can obtain anorexia treatment.
 Our professional care can provide several different levels of treatment, including those found below.

 Unfortunately, many people who either reach out for or are brought to receive anorexia treatment are severely thin to a point where there is nothing else to do at that moment but to provide immediate medical care.
 Usually, those who require medical care as a result of their anorexia are hospitalized right away.
 This is because problems such as dehydration, organ failure, and cardiac complications are likely to occur.
 Also, it is imperative to get the individual’s weight back up to a healthy number to prevent further physical damage from occurring, as well as to avoid death.
 Therefore, nurses will insert a feeding tube into the individual and will slowly but surely provide him or her with the nourishment needed to become stable.